Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: Benchmark

-To create \DatasetName{}, we start out with the USPTO dataset\footnote{\url{https://bulkdata.uspto.gov}} containing 6.7M patent applications from 2005 to April 2024.
+\textbf{Scraping PPPs. } The patent and paper in a PPP typically do not cite each other, so we cannot rely on front-page or in-text citations \cite{marxRelianceScienceWorldwide2020, marxRelianceScienceInventors2022} to find PPPs.
+Therefore, prior work has developed heuristics to match patents and papers based on document metadata \cite{magermanExploringFeasibilityAccuracy2010,vanlooyAssessmentLatentSemantic2011}.
+We use the USPTO dataset\footnote{\url{https://bulkdata.uspto.gov}} containing 6.7M patent applications from 2005 to April 2024.
 For each patent, we query SemOpenAlex \cite{farberSemOpenAlexScientificLandscape2023a} using SPARQL and retrieve papers with overlapping authors lists and publication dates.
-Next, we filter the results based on their titles, abstracts, other candidate matches for the same patent, and paper licenses, as elaborated below.
-Table \ref{tab:dataset_filters} shows the remaining number of candidates after each filtering step.
-An example match is shown in Table \ref{tab:match_example}.
-We perform a systematic manual post-hoc evaluation of the heuristics to validate their precision (see Section \ref{sec:validation}).
+We filter the results based on titles, abstracts, other candidate matches for the same patent, and paper licenses. \Cref{tab:dataset_filters} shows the remaining number of candidates after each filtering step.
+A major limiting factor for our benchmark size are the restrictive licenses of many scientific articles.\footnote{ACL with its CC-BY license being a positive exception.}

-\textbf{Author Overlap. } The patent and the paper of a PPP are by definition authored by overlapping sets of individuals.
-The overlap of author lists have therefore been identified as an effective (yet not sufficient) criteria for matching PPPs \cite{magermanExploringFeasibilityAccuracy2010}.
-The requirements for paper authorship are typically much lower than those for patent inventorship \cite{konskiInventorshipAuthorship2015}.
-In many cases, only the main author(s) and the senior author(s) are listed as inventors.
-We accordingly employ an asymmetric score that only measures the fraction of inventors $i \in I$ that are also authors $a \in A$, not vice versa:

-This score's effectiveness increases with the number of inventors, so we only consider patents with at least two inventors.
-Implementating $\text{sim}_\text{author}$ requires some form of author name disambiguation to avoid false negatives (different spellings, e.g., with, without, or with abbreviated middle name) and false positives (e.g., very common names like John Smith).
-There are no author identifiers shared between the patent and paper datasets, so our disambiguation uses the surface names only.
-To account for false negatives, we use the aliases stored in SemOpenAlex and consider an inventor to be an author if their name matches exactly with one of the aliases.
-False positives are marginalized by author combinations and subsequent filters: it is highly unlikely that there exist two groups of people with the same set of names working on the same topic at the same time.

-\textbf{Date Range. } We require the paper's publication date to be within one year before and two years after the patent application date.
-The former corresponds to the USPTO's grace period,\footnote{\url{https://www.uspto.gov/web/offices/pac/mpep/s2153.html}} which allows inventors to file patent applications up to one year after they disclosed the invention to the public.
-The two-year period after the application date was selected because qualitative analyses identified it as the point of diminishing returns, beyond which the incidence of true positives notably decreases, while the rate of false positives significantly increases.